-The Sections panel displays with a click on the third button on the top toolbar of the Control Board:
+The Sections panel displays with a click on the corresponding button at the top of the Control Board

 You can use the Sections panel to control the formatting of document sections.
 It displays all the properties of each document section, and allows to adjust them.